ChaikovskiyV/event-rest-api/README.md

 Event rest api

 The api processes http requests from a client api and sends requests to the database to perform CRUD operations with data.
+This api was created using Gradle, Java 17, PostgreSQL, Spring Boot and Hibernate.

 This api handle follow endpoints: